 In the event of inclement weather, NCCS makes its own decisions with regard to cancellations and closings.
-Once a decision to delay or cancel school has been made (typically by 5:45 am), parents whose email addresses are on our "families" list will be sent an e-mail announcing the closure or delay.
-Cancellations and Closings are also posted on WBAL, Channel 11, WMAR, Channel 2, WJZ, Channel 13, and WBFF, Fox 45.
+Once a decision to delay or cancel school has been made (typically by 5:45 a.m.), parents whose email addresses are listed in the FamilyPortal will be sent an e-mail announcing the closure or delay.
+Cancellations and closings are also posted on WBAL, Channel 11, WMAR, Channel 2, WJZ, Channel 13, and WBFF, Fox 45.
 PLEASE DO NOT GO BY THE CARROLL COUNTY PUBLIC SCHOOLS' DECISION ON DELAYS AND CLOSINGS.
-If weather conditions in your neighborhood prohibit safe travel to or from school, please send an e-mail to attendance@nccs.school.
-Any absences or tardiness due to weather conditions will be considered EXCUSED.
+If weather conditions in your neighborhood prohibit safe travel to or from school, please send an e-mail to attendance@nccs.school to let us know of the treacherous conditions.

 NCCS has 5 days inclement weather days built into our instructional calendar.
-Should we need to implement a 6th day, or more, the administration may enact asynchronous learning where students would receive instruction at home through virtual means.
+Should we need to implement a 6th day or more, the administration may enact asynchronous learning where students would receive instruction at home through virtual means.
 More details regarding this will be provided after the 4th inclement weather day is used.